jooby-project/jooby/md/doc/session/session.md

 # session

-You will find here the available modules for reading and saving session data in your application.
+Find here the available modules for reading and saving session data in your application.

 {{doc/ehcache/ehcache-session.md}}